architect-711/abstract-interrogator/README.md

 ## How does it work
-Program looks for the file you specify in parameters and shows in console each line data.
+Program looks for the file you specify in parameters and infinitely shows in console each line data.

 ## How to use
 1. Create file you want to work with